 Don’t start haphazardly throwing items into suitcases.
 You are bound to forget something important!
 Although it takes a little extra time, sitting down and writing (or typing) out a packing list can save you a big headache in the long run!
 Write separate lists for each family member.
 You can even have older children pack their own suitcases!

-Be sure to add a few extras of each item when travelling with kids.
+Be sure to add a few extras of each item when traveling with kids.
 Pack a few more diapers than you think you’d need – just in case.
 Pack multiple outfits per day of travel.
-Pack a sweater or jacket, even if you’re going to warm climate – and pack a swim suit, even if you’re not sure if the weather will be warm enough for a swim!
-It’s far better to be overly prepared than missing something.
+Pack a sweater or jacket, even if you’re going to warm climate – and pack a swimsuit, even if you’re not sure if the weather will be warm enough for a swim!
+It’s far better to be overly prepared than to miss something.

 It’s hard for some children to adjust to sleeping in a new environment.
 Even if you’re staying in a luxury hotel, your children might become homesick and have difficulty sleeping.
 Ask each child to pack a “comfort item” such as a toy, blanket, or stuffed animal.
 The KeaBabies Swaddle Blanket is lightweight enough to easily fit in any suitcase or bag.
 It’s ultra-soft and cozy, and sure to make your little one feel relaxed and secure.
 Be sure to bring a white noise machine or sound machine for infants if they’re used to using one at home.
 Bring along a book or two from home for winding down at bedtime.
 You can also bring along the KeaBabies Toddler Pillow – it’s small, portable, and great for trips!